NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

 - **Fixed step** (when `step` is a numeric value): the record whose `time_step` exactly equals the value.

-On a match, the protocol calls:
+On a match, the protocol calls the restore-side ordered functions:

 ```
+int64_t nbytes = record.payload.size();
+SetValue(ngen::serialization_size,  &nbytes)                   // provide byte count
-SetValue(ngen::serialization_state, record.payload.data())
+SetValue(ngen::serialization_state, record.payload.data())     // deliver the bytes
 ```

-The model reads the bytes and restores its own computed state.
+The `SetValue(ngen::serialization_size)` step gives the model the incoming byte count before it has to accept the payload — see the save/restore symmetry described in the protocol spec's step 5.
+The model then reads the bytes and restores its own computed state.
 `ctx.current_time_step` is not used by this protocol; the step that matters is the one embedded in the record, controlled by `restore.step`.